Healthy Homes Assessment Pirimai

 Home Assessments Pirimai for Rental Properties

-There are a myriad of things you should look for when conducting a home evaluation to determine if your rental property meets the minimum requirements of the Healthy Homes Standard.
+There are numerous things to look over in the house review to determine if your rental property meets the minimum requirements of the Healthy Homes Standard.
 There are a few examples:

-The consequences of not having the Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently getting on the wrong side of an Tenancy services ruling can be significant for property managers and landlords.
-For professional advice, call today and book your rental properties home evaluation.
+The consequences of not having the Healthy Home in accordance with the Residential Tenancies Act and consequently being on the wrong side of an Tenancy solutions ruling could be significant for property managers and landlords.
+For specialist advice, call now and schedule your rental property home evaluation.

 home assessments for rental properties